witwork/declutter/README.md

 ## About

-**Declutter** is a powerful duplicate file finder for macOS that helps you reclaim gigabytes of wasted disk space.
-Using advanced algorithms including AI-powered scene detection, Declutter identifies duplicate files, similar images, and large files taking up your precious storage.
+**Declutter** is the best free duplicate file finder for Mac that helps you reclaim gigabytes of wasted disk space.
+Whether you're looking to find duplicate files on macOS, remove duplicate photos, or clean up your Mac storage, Declutter has you covered.

+### Why Declutter?

+- **Fast & Accurate**: Uses xxHash64 algorithm to find exact duplicates in seconds
+- **Smart Photo Detection**: Find similar images even if resized or compressed
+- **AI Scene Matching**: Unique feature using Apple Vision to find photos of the same scene from different angles
+- **Safe Deletion**: Everything goes to Trash first - fully recoverable
+- **Free to Use**: Generous free tier with 500MB/month deletion
+- **Native macOS App**: Built for Apple Silicon (M1/M2/M3) and Intel Macs
+- **Privacy First**: All processing happens locally on your Mac

 ## Features